There is an option now on your profile page

 - Puella Magi Madoka Magica's Kyubey plays with this trope.
 He turned vunerable teenage girls into magical girls in order to fight witches, but doesn't tell them that he does so by turning them into Liches.
 Then the girls find out that if they don't keep their Soul Gem pure, they become witches too, and it then it turns out he's doing all this to collect energy to fight the Heat death of the universe.
 He justifies it by wanting to prevent said heat death, and by the fact that his kind has been assisting humanity since the stone age.
 All this while subtly implying that his race regards humanity the way humanity regards cattle.
 However, Kyubey doesn't have emotions, so he doesn't do this because he thinks he superior to humanity (or at least that's not the most important reason).
 He does it because they need to prevent the universe ending, and this is the most efficient way to do it.

 - The comic book version of Cowboys and Aliens gives the aliens this viewpoint (pretty much explicitly stated to be a metaphor for Manifest Destiny and the treatment of Native Americans).
+There's actually a scene where a white guy screams "they don't have the right to do this to us just because they have better guns!", only to be met with a Death Glare from an Indian.

 - The film Avatar runs on this trope, though it's a rare case of humans being the superior species while the "primitive" Na'vi have to deal with mankind strip-mining their planet.